astrolabsoftware/grafink/README.md

   }
 }

-// HBase settings since we use it as storage for JanusGraph hbase {
+// HBase client settings, in case we use HBase backed IDManager, not being used currently hbase {
   zookeeper {
     quoram = "hbase-1.lal.in2p3.fr"